-The set will have reprints of highly expensive MTG cards like The Ur-Dragon, Jewelled Lotus, and Capture of Jingzhou.
-Wizards is also selling some snazzy looking Commander precons alongside Commander Masters’ draft, set, and collector boosters, including a five-colour deck for Slivers and a colourless deck for Eldrazi.
+Arriving in August, this MTG set will have reprints of highly expensive MTG cards like The Ur-Dragon and Jewelled Lotus.
+Wizards is also selling some snazzy looking Commander deck precons alongside Commander Masters draft, set, and collector boosters, including a five-color deck for Slivers and a colorless deck for Eldrazi.
 Each of these will have ten brand new cards, including all new MTG commanders to lead them.

-Only the three reprints listed above are confirmed for the set, but we can see stylised artwork of Ghoulcaller Gisa on the set booster box, and Zacama, Primal Calamity on the collector booster box.
+As well as the cards confirmed for the set, we can infer a few from the packaging.
+For instance, we can see stylised artwork of Ghoulcaller Gisa on the set booster box, and Zacama, Primal Calamity on the collector booster box.
 Peering closer, Avacyn, Angel of Hope is hiding on the draft booster packs.

 The four Commanders Masters precon decks are: